DannyDanhammer/KaliAWS/README.md

     Get your AWS Access Key ID and AWS Secret Access Key from the AWS Management Console.
     Ensure these credentials are available in your AWS CLI configuration or provide them during setup.
+   For instructions see Apdx 1

-4. Run the Setup Script
+5. Run the Setup Script

 Run the setup_and_connect.sh script to prepare your environment: